Whatever They Want

 The one thing that has really taken my relationship with my children to a more peaceful and prosperous level, is the commitment I’ve made to giving them what is theirs by virtue of their humanity, the right to do whatever they want, albeit with a few caveats.
 Let me explain.

 We began unschooling seven years ago (2011).
 What is that?
 Unschooling is the education philosophy that says that children learn best through play and by following their own interests and passions.
 Quite the opposite of schooling, hence the name.
 I discovered unschooling while researching homeschooling options after I became unconvinced that government schools were in any way good or helpful to the development of young minds.
-I shiver these days when I see hordes of the next generation marching toward their prisons, plantations, and indoctrination centers.
+I shiver these days when I see hordes of the next generation marching toward school.
 When my son made his decision to stay home, I was relieved, excited, and envious (my schooled inner-child).
 But I also lamented the commitment that unschooling would require of me, that is, the presence, the helpfulness, the patience, the creativity, and the drive that had theretofore been weaknesses of mine.

 Whatever They Want